* * *

 Federal criminal cases generally wind their way to a specific outcome: a trial or a pre-trial settlement.
 The unusual intervention of the highest level of the Executive Department, only five months into the Carter administration, to dismiss the single-most key conspirator who designed the cover-up, without a whimper from either side, must be considered most unusual.

 It is reasonable to conclude that only the most powerful authority in Washington in 1977, the President himself, could have intervened to throw the case against Percy Foreman out.
-The fact that it came directly from his Attorney General Griffin Bell – without even a hint of explanation of its rationale – means, axiomatically, that it had to have his backing, either explicitly or at the very least with his acquiescence.
+The fact that the order to summarily dismiss the charges came directly from his Attorney General Griffin Bell – without even a hint of explanation of its rationale – means, axiomatically, that it had to have President Carter’s backing, at the very least with his acquiescence, but nearly axiomatically, his personal order.

 All of which evokes the image of “the 800 pound elephant in the room” and raises the rhetorical question of: “What was the rationale?”